AtulACleaver/Sync_Notion-GCal/README.md

 - Able to add in end times and sync that across both platforms
 - Able to decide if a date in Notion will make an event at a desired time or if it will make an All-day event
 - Ability to change timezones a lot easier
 - Able to decide default length of new GCal events

-I'm not sure if this is the first one out there, but it is the only 2-way synchronous project I could find so that's pretty cool :)

 The Notion-GCal-2WaySync-Public.py code is HEAVILY commented to describe each part of the code.
 Follow along and you'll be able to get a quick understanding of what logic is used for each step of the script.